tarantool/cartridge/rst/topics/state-machine.rst

 Instance lifecycle starts from ``cartridge.cfg`` call.
-During initialization cartridge instance binds TCP (iproto) and UDP sockets (SWIM), checks working directory and depending on enters one of the following states:
+During initialization Cartridge instance binds TCP (iproto) and UDP sockets (SWIM), checks working directory and depending on enters one of the following states: